 Pets, on a leash, are welcome in the park, on the beach, and even on the pier.
 Kids, not so much.
 It’s billed as an “adult-only” park.

 Our neighbors were all snowbirds.
 Most seemed to be staying for a month or two.

-We were the only Class B in the park.
+We were the only Class B (back when we had a Class B – now we have a Class B+) in the park.
 Most of the others were Class A giants or Fifth Wheels, with a couple of Class B rigs sharing beach space with us.